mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-user-input.md

 ## Overview

-Prompting the user of a script fo the input of a value, selecting a layer, picking a point or selecting a Rhino object is important to many interactive scripts.
+Prompting the user of a script for the input of a value, selecting a layer, picking a point or selecting a Rhino object is important to many interactive scripts.

 The RhinoscriptSyntax module contains many ways to interactively prompt for several different types of input.
 There are three main styles of input that are contained in Rhinosciptsyntax:

 - Get methods.
-These are methods that work with the command line, wait for mouse input or prompt for specifc input.
+These are methods that work with the command line, wait for mouse input or prompt for specific input.
 - Dialog methods.
-There are some simple specfic dialogs to prompt for input
+There are some simple specific dialogs to prompt for input
-- File sytem dialogs.
+- File system dialogs.
 Browsing, saving and opening files on the system with Python.

 Many input methods will also validate the user input to make sure only the proper input is accepted.